Autism: Start Here

 This publication provides accurate and comprehensive information on what families need to know: autism, effective treatment, service providers, navigating state services, and more.

 Lo Que Las Familias Necesitan Saber

 Fondos para imprimir esta publicación fueron generosamente proporcionados por una subvención de la Fundación Fred C. Rummel, que apoya los servicios médicos sin fín de lucros, los servicios humanos y las entidades educativas a través de New Jersey.

 Applied Behavior Analysis and Autism (ABA):

-This book is intended for those parents and professionals who want an overview of ABA.
+This book is intended for parents and professionals who want an overview of ABA.
 Readers can expect a description or definition of the topic, examples from everyday settings, and references for further information.

-Clarifies Autism New Jersey’s position on the treatment of autism, defines Autism New Jersey’s position on the dissemination of information, and describes Autism New Jersey’s point of view on the use of restrictive procedures.
+This document clarifies Autism New Jersey’s position on the treatment of autism, defines Autism New Jersey’s position on the dissemination of information, and describes Autism New Jersey’s point of view on the use of restrictive procedures.

 ABA Fact Sheet

 ABA is considered the gold standard for working with individuals with ASD.
 Learn more about the basic principles and strategies involved, finding qualified providers, and hallmarks of high-quality programs.
 The document was designed for both families and professionals.